Hilton Hotel (Dallas, Texas): Hilton Hotel

-Changes
+White Plaza Hotel

-During the Great Depression, Hilton lost four hotels and saved five, one of which was the Dallas Hilton.
-In 1938, he relinquished the operating lease of the Dallas Hilton after his move to California.
+During the Great Depression, Hilton lost four hotels and saved five, one of which was the Dallas location.
+In 1938, he relinquished the operating lease of the Hilton Hotel in Dallas, after his move to California.
 George Loudermilk, the owner, contracted with another well known hotel operator in Texas, A. C. "Jack" White, in July 1938 to run the hotel.
 White changed the name of the hotel to the White Plaza Hotel.
 He also undertook improvements totaling $150,000, including improvements to the air conditioning system.
 The 325 rooms were converted to 234, all with private baths.
 Loudermilk resided at the hotel until his death in 1953.

 In 1961, the building was sold to Earlee Hotels, but the hotel continued to bear the name White Plaza until 1974.
 During these years the hotel began to deteriorate and decline in popularity.

 Restoration

 In 1977, Opal Sebastian, real estate investor, purchased the building and changed the name to the Plaza Hotel.
 All floors above the fourth level had been closed for an unknown period of time, and all rooms were in poor condition.
 Sebastian reopened the floors one at a time as they were rehabilitated.

 On February 15, 1985, the hotel was sold again to the Dallas Plaza Partners of California, made up of Hotel Equity Management and Blackmond, Garlock and Flynn real estate merchant banker of San Francisco.
 The Dallas Plaza Partners contracted with Corgan to restore the hotel and Jerry O'Hara to renovate the interior, which took ten months.
 In December 1985, The Dallas Plaza Hotel opened its doors.
 It was later renamed The Aristocrat Hotel of Dallas and managed by Holiday Inn.

 The building was added to the National Register of Historic Places and designated a Dallas Landmark in 1985.
 It was also designated as a Recorded Texas Historic Landmark in 1988.